Crunch-io/ta-da/content/jobs/business-development-associate.md

 **What you'll do**

-The Business Development Manager will have responsibility for driving market share, qualifying leads that build pipeline for the sales organization, and for closing smaller deals.
-The BDR will follow up on web inquiries, pre‐qualify leads, close smaller opportunities, and develop larger leads to the point of handoff to outside sales.
-In addition to inbound inquiries the BDR will perform prospecting, marketing event outreach and perform general sales development functions to build a pipeline within targeted accounts designated by management.
-An implicit responsibility of the BDR is to conduct business dealings with prospects in a way that creates a superior customer/prospect experience to set the stage for future product sales for Crunch.io.
+The Business Development Associate (BDA) will have responsibility for driving market share, qualifying leads that build pipeline for the sales organization, and for closing smaller deals.
+The BDA will follow up on web inquiries, pre‐qualify leads, close smaller opportunities, and develop larger leads to the point of handoff to outside sales.
+In addition to inbound inquiries the BDA will perform prospecting, marketing event outreach and perform general sales development functions to build a pipeline within targeted accounts designated by management.
+An implicit responsibility of the BDA is to conduct business dealings with prospects in a way that creates a superior customer/prospect experience to set the stage for future product sales for Crunch.io.

 **Some of the things you’ll be doing include:**